lee-vincent/dotfiles-windows/README.md

 .\deps.ps1
 ```

-> The scripts will install Chocolatey, node.js, and WebPI if necessary.
+> The scripts will install Chocolatey, Chrome, WSL2, and other dev tools.

 > **Visual Studio Extensions**
 > Extensions will be installed into your most current version of Visual Studio.
 You can also install additional plugins at any time via `Install-VSExtension $url`.
 The Url can be found on the gallery; it's the extension's `Download` link url.